-Lower Division: The first two years of college work, i.e., freshman and sophomore years.
-By California law only lower division work can be offered at California Community Colleges.
-An exception is made for the limited number of CCCs approved to offer Bachelor's degrees which require upper division coursework.
+Lower Division: The first two years equivalent of college work, usually 60 units i.e., freshman and sophomore years.
+By California law, only lower division work can be offered at California Community Colleges.

-Major/Area of Emphasis: An organized program of courses in a specific area of study, leading to a Certificate of Achievement, an Associate degree, or ultimately a Bachelor's degree.
+Major/Area of Emphasis: Same as program of study.
+An organized program of courses in a specific area of study, leading to a Certificate of Achievement, an Associate degree, or ultimately a Bachelor's degree.